sardinha2/sardinha/README.md

 ## :cyclone: Oblivion Features

 * :mag_right: Can be used with no cost
-* :mag_right: Checks your password in word list
+* :mag_right: Checks your password in Word List
 * :earth_africa: Works too with Google Dorks
 * :dizzy: Checks the last pastes in Pastebin
 * :package: Works with powerful APIs